Bunmi2020/predictive_algorithm/README.md

    pip install numpy
    ```

-4. **test features**
+4. **test fixtures**
-   eredivisie.json in the root folder is the test features. the python has been written to incorporate the data and export the predictions per each of the feature.
+   eredivisie.json in the root folder is the test fixtures. the python has been written to incorporate the data and export the predictions per each of the feature.

    run the pred_one.python to see